-Last couple of weeks have been exciting at this blog as you all know with the Best 101 Lists making the front page of Digg as well as Delicious.
-A few friends asked how this whole experience was so here is what my state of mind was and some background leading up to it.
+Last couple of weeks have been exciting at this blog as you all know with the Delicious.
+A few friends asked how this whole experience was so here is what my state of mind was and some background leading up to it.as well as

-About a couple of months ago, I started writing an article and gave it a headline "Cooperation, not Competition, Leads to Success" and while I was still thinking how to give shape to my thoughts, I saw Maki's article Your Fellow Blogger Is Not a Competitor and given that his articles are always much more detailed and get a much bigger response from the readers, my idea of that post vanished because he covered more than I ever could.
+About a couple of months ago, I started writing an article and gave it a headline "Cooperation, not Competition, Leads to Success" and while I was still thinking how to give shape to my thoughts, I saw Maki's article Yourand given that his articles are always much more detailed and get a much bigger response from the readers, my idea of that post vanished because he covered more than I ever could.
 But the idea kept lingering in my mind because I was experiencing the support and cooperation on a daily basis from so many bloggers, be it in the social media scene or outside of blogging.

 As I experienced more and more support from people blogging in different niches, with varied experiences, I continued to feel how fortunate I had been to be able to survive in the vast net of blogs these last six months, and that I wanted to write about it.
 My thoughts continued to jump from one aspect of life to another and I could never really bring a closure to this idea.

 It was one of the those days when I couldn't really focus my thoughts and I started going through my delicious as well as Google bookmarks!
 As I was browsing through humongous collection of links, I noticed more and more lists I had been saving and an instant idea of sharing these came to mind!
 There, a new post, with not a lot of thought on my behalf, was born.
 It was during this browsing session that I had also come across Luciano's Group Writing Project and the idea of sharing this list seemed an easy and appropriate solution.